Pollinator Paradise YXE

 Certify your garden with Pollinator Paradise YXE

 When you certify your garden, you can receive a beautiful Pollinator Paradise YXE sign.
 Registering for a Pollinator Paradise YXE sign is free.
 However, if you would like to support the expansion of this project, we would be grateful for your support.
 All donations are eligible for tax receipts issued by our good friends at the Native Plant Society of Saskatchewan.
 Use the link below.
 Select the option “Use the donation where it is needed most” and in the message box write “use for Pollinator Paradise.”

 Register your garden with the form at the bottom of this webpage.

-To join Pollinator Paradise YXE, your garden (or schoolyard or park) needs to meet four basic requirements.
+To join Pollinator Paradise YXE, your native plant garden (or schoolyard or park) needs to meet four basic requirements.

 Variety is the spice of the local food system – variety of plants, birds, and insects including caterpillars, butterflies, and moths.
 With that in mind we ask that you have planted a minimum of 15 individual plants that are native to the Saskatoon area including:

 · At least one kind of plant that is important food for caterpillars.
 Caterpillars grow into butterflies and moths, but first they need plants to munch on.
 These larvae also provide food for nestling songbirds and other wildlife.
 Some plants host more species of caterpillars than others and thus help support more butterflies and moths and more birds.
 Not sure which plants support the most caterpillars in our area?
 Learn more here.

 · At least one wildflower species that provides pollen and nectar for pollinating insects.
 Butterflies, moths and other pollinating insects need sweet nectar and protein-rich pollen to survive and thrive.
 Find the sweetest choices here.